vkumxr/vkumxr.github.io/_tabs/about.md

 ## About

-I’m an engineering student focused on cybersecurity and low-level system understanding, with a strong interest in how real-world systems break and how to secure them.
+I’m an engineering student focused on offensive security, with a strong interest in how real-world systems break and how to secure them.

 My work revolves around Linux environments, offensive security techniques, and security automation.
 I enjoy going beyond surface-level development to analyze system behavior, find weaknesses, and build tools that improve security workflows.

 Current focus areas:
-• Offensive security & penetration testing labs (TryHackMe, CTFs)
+• Offensive security & penetration testing labs
 • Linux internals, networking, and system exploitation
 • Security automation using Python, Bash, and scripting
 • Web & Android security fundamentals